franik7/RegWave-Description/README.md

 The system is designed to fail safely and visibly:

-- Duplicate articles → skipped automatically
+- Duplicate articles → skipped automatically (URL-level and video URL filtering)
 - AI failures → fallback provider is triggered
 - Source errors → workflow fails and sends Telegram alert
 - Parsing failures → article is skipped (no partial data stored)
 - HuggingFace embedding failure → article is skipped; no partial records stored
+- Empty digest → no email sent (zero-match guard in Format Email node)

 A global error workflow ensures no silent failures.